Teaching and Learning

 Not all training or development needs are best met through attendance on a training course and staff are encouraged to visit other schools to see and share good practice.

-The Monday afternoon training programme for takes into account the following:
+The school training programme takes into account the following:

 - The on-going school priorities and training needs